NautilusTrader

 event_idUnique event identifier.

-ts_eventTimestamp when the event occurred.
+ts_eventUNIX timestamp (nanoseconds) when the event occurred.

-ts_initTimestamp when the event was created.
+ts_initUNIX timestamp (nanoseconds) when the event was initialized.

 Position events